JuliaDynamics/StreamSampling.jl/docs/src/index.md

 - If the iterable is lazy, the memory required grows in relation to the size of the sample, instead of the all population.
 - The sample collected is a random sample of the portion of the stream seen thus far at any point of the sampling process.
+- In some cases, sampling with the techniques implemented in this library can bring considerable performance gains, since the population of items doesn't need to be previously stored in memory.

 ## Brief overview of the functionalities